Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

    - Spells:

      - 🌀 '-shuffle' or '-s':  Stir the cauldron and rearrange the available letters for new inspiration!
-     - 🔍 '-hint' or '-h': Receive a whisper of guidance from the spirits.
+     - 🔍 '-whisper' or '-w': Receive a whisper of guidance from the spirits.
 You may call upon this magic five (5) times freely per game.
      - 💥 '-flash' or '-f': Cast this spell in dire times to enchant all unanswered runes pulse with crimson light, guiding your gaze toward the missing incantations still awaiting your chant.
      - 💨 '-exit' or '-e': Retreat from the spell chamber and end your trial as a wizard.